niranjan-7/slack-clone/README.md

-Implemented a slack clone in React .
+Implemented a slack clone in React for Presidio.